 As the dose of 100 µg/ml of erythromycin was at the limit of being a sub-inhibitory dose, a much lower concentration, namely 20 µg/ml, was first tested.
 Embryos were infected with a mixture of SH1000-tetR and SH1000-eryR in a 1:1 ratio totalling 2500 CFU.
 Half of the infected embryos received an injection of PBS (untreated control) whilst the other half received an injection of one nanolitre of erythromycin at 20 µg/ml (treated group).
 In agreement with the first and second postulate, the survival rate between untreated and treated embryos was identical (Figure 3.11A, p = 0.74), as well as the post mortem bacterial load (Figure 3.11B, p = 0.2).
 However, no difference in the distribution of the strain ratios extracted from treated and untreated embryos was seen (Figure 3.11C, p = 0.2), meaning that the concentration of 20 µg/ml did not provide any advantage to the resistant strain.
 The concentration of erythromycin was thus increased to 50 µg/ml.
 Again, no differences in survival (Figure 3.12A, p = 0.3), post mortem bacterial load (Figure 3.12B, p = 0.27) or strain ratios (Figure 3.12C, p = 0.23) were noted.
 Finally, the highest sub-inhibitory concentration of 100 µg/ml of erythromycin was used.
 Again, no difference in survival rate (Figure 3.13A, p = 0.27) or post mortem bacterial load (Figure 3.13B, p = 0.65) was found.
 However, a significant skew of the strain ratios in favour of the erythromycin-resistant strain was noted in the treated compared with the untreated group (Figure 3.13C, p = 0.0015).

 To demonstrate that the skew of strain ratios only happens in the presence of a pre-existing resistant population and not with any mixture of sensitive isogenic strains, zebrafish embryos were infected with a mixture of SH1000-eryR and SH1000-kanR in a 1:1 ratio and treated with the sub-inhibitory dose of 2.5 µg/ml of tetracycline by immersion.
-Tetracycline rather than erythromycin was used for convenience reasons, Dr. McVicker having previously shown that 2.5 µg/ml of tetracycline was sub-inhibitory (McVicker et al. 2014).
+Dr. McVicker had previously shown that 2.5 µg/ml of tetracycline was sub-inhibitory (McVicker et al. 2014).
 The survival rate (Figure 3.14A, p = 0.89) and post mortem bacterial load (Figure 3.14B, p = 0.32) of untreated and treated embryos were very similar, showing that the treatment was not affecting the growth of either strain.
 As expected, no skew in favour of any of the two sensitive strain was detected (Figure 3.14C, p = 0.35), confirming that the skew in final strain ratios could only happen in the presence of a resistant strain.

 A skew in strain ratio was observed only in the presence of a resistant population within the inoculum.
-However this did not rule out the possibility that the sensitive population could develop spontaneous resistance to erythromycin.
+However, this did not rule out the possibility that the sensitive population could develop spontaneous resistance to erythromycin.
 To demonstrate that the change in strain ratios was not the result of erythromycin-sensitive clones acquiring erythromycin resistance within the host, colonies recovered from different embryos post mortem were streaked on agar plates containing tetracycline or erythromycin and bacterial growth assessed after 24 hours.
-Fifty-four tetracycline-resistant colonies recovered from untreated embryos were streaked on agar plates containing either erythromycin or erythromycin combined with lincomycin and no growth was observed.
-A combination of erythromycin and lincomycin was usually used to select strains carrying an erythromycin-resistance cassette as spontaneous resistance to erythromycin but not lincomycin could arise by mutation.